EnrieSala/EnrieSala/Assets/FirstNationsEmploymentStatisticsAnalysis/README.md

-# First Nations Employment Statistics Analysis Based on Gender
+# Indigenous Labour Force Analysis Project
+## Overview
-This repository contains two R Markdown (RMD) files that focus on analyzing indigenous population and labour force data in Canada including gender as a dimension.
+This project contains two R Markdown (RMD) files that analyze labour force statistics and population data for Indigenous communities across Canada.
 The files are part of a two stage analysis project that includes data extraction, transformation, loading (ETL), and exploratory data analysis (EDA).
+It combines geographical data from First Nations' Locations with labour force statistics and gender-based population data to provide insights into employment patterns and demographic distributions within Indigenous communities.

 1. `Project1ETLPipelinewithGender.Rmd`: This file contains the ETL process for preparing the dataset.
 2. `Project2SalaEnrie.Rmd`: This file contains the exploratory data analysis of the prepared dataset.

-Both files use R r to process, analyze data and ccreate visuals using data from Statistics Canada.
-This analysis perovides insights into Indigenous employment, population distribution, and related socieconomic factors.
+## Features
+Data extraction and transformation from multiple CSV sources Geospatial component integration
+Gender-based labour force and population analysis
+Data cleaning and imputation techniques
+Exploratory Data Analysis (EDA) with visualizations

 ## Requirements
-R and RStudio
+R (version 4.0.0 or higher)
-Required R packages: tidyverse, ggplot2, GGally, pheatmap, DMwR2
+Required R packages:
+tidyverse
+ggplot2
+GGally
+pheatmap
+DMwR2
-## Usage
+Usage
-Open the .Rmd files in RStudio and run the code chunks sequentially to reproduce the analysis.

-# README for Project1ETLPipelineSalaEnrie.Rmd
-This R Markdown file contains the Extract, Transform, Load (ETL) process for analyzing Indigenous labor force data in Canada.
+Clone the repository
+Set up the R environment with required packages
+Update file paths in the R scripts to match your local directory structure Run the ETL pipeline script (Project1ETLPipelinewithGender.Rmd) Run the EDA script (Project2SalaEnrie.Rmd)

-## Data Sources
+## Data Processing Steps
-Data sources include: First Nations' Locations CSV and membership in a First Nation or Indian band by labour force status: Canada, provinces and territories CSV.

-## Key Features
-Data extraction from CSV files
+Data Extraction
+Load CSV files for First Nations' locations and labour force statistics Filter and clean raw data
-Data cleaning and transformation
+Data Transformation
+Perform data type adjustments
-Handling of missing values using mode and KNN imputation Merging of datasets
+Handle missing values using mode and KNN imputation Create bins for rate variables
-Creation of categorical variables through binning
-Main Functions
-get_mode(): Calculates the mode of a column
-Data type adjustments and conversions
-Row and column selections
+Merge datasets using left join
-Data joining using left_join()
+Data Loading
-Output
-A cleaned and transformed dataset combining geographical and labor force data for Indigenous communities.

-# README for Project2SalaEnrie.Rmd
-Exploratory Data Analysis of Indigenous Labor Force and Population Data This R Markdown file contains the Exploratory Data Analysis (EDA) of the dataset created in Project 1, with additional gender-based labor force statistics.
+Create tidy datasets for analysis
+Export processed data for EDA
-## Data Sources
+Exploratory Data Analysis
-Processed data from Project 1
-Additional gender-based labor force statistics
-## Key Analyses
 Single Variable Numerical Analysis
-Labor Count Analysis
+Labour Count distribution
-Population Analysis
-Correlation Analysis (Numeric Variables)
+Population distribution by gender and location Correlation Analysis
-Single Categorical Variable Analysis
+Examine relationships between Labour Count, Rate, and Population Categorical Variable Analysis
+Employment rate distributions
-Multiple Categorical Variable Analysis
+Gender and on/off reserve population proportions Multiple Categorical Variable Analysis
-Visualizations
-Density plots and histograms
-Box plots
+Heatmap of population distribution by band and type

+## Output
+Processed datasets: 'indigenousbandsgender.csv' and 'indigenousbandsgender2.csv'
+Visualizations:
-Scatter plots
+Distribution plots
 Correlation matrices
-Heatmaps
+Boxplots
+Stacked and proportional bar charts
+Population distribution heatmap
+Project Drawbacks
+Limited to a 20 km² area of interest
+Reliance on most recent available data, which may not capture seasonal variations Potential for data quality issues in source datasets
-## Key Findings
+## To Do
-Employment rates and challenges in Indigenous communities Gender differences in population distribution On-reserve vs. off-reserve population patterns Geographical variations in labor force participation The analysis provides insights into labor force participation and population distribution patterns in Indigenous communities across Canada.
+Implement automated cloud detection for Sentinel 2 image selection Explore additional Sentinel 2 bands to enhance classification accuracy Increase the number of reference points for improved statistical robustness Develop an interactive web map to complement static visualizations Implement version control for code and data products